-Get Updates for Articles Written by your Favorite Bloggers - Digital Inspiration
+Get Updates for Articles Written by your Favorite Bloggers

 Type the URL of the Mashable blog feed in the input box and hit the tab key (see screenshot).

 - From the Operators group, drag-n-drop the Filter module onto the canvas.
-Type item.dc:creator in the rules box and set the value as Pete Cashmore.
+Type item.dc in the rules box and set the value as Pete Cashmore.

 You can add more authors to the same filter by click the plus icon near Rules.
-In same feeds, you may have to select item.author instead of item.dc:creator - don’t worry, these are always listed in the drop-down.
+In same feeds, you may have to select item.author instead of item.dc- don’t worry, these are always listed in the drop-down.

 - We are almost done.
 Connect Fetch Feed pipe to Filter and then the Filter to the Pipe Output module.